deenafe/shopping-list/README.md

 To change the font colour and background colour of some words [Colorama](https://pypi.org/project/colorama/) was imported.
 Colorama was added to requirements.txt then for deployment.

-## Libraries & Technology Used
+## Libraries & Technologies Used

 *   gspread

-The gspread library was imported to make use of the Credential class and to enable interaction with Google sheet API credentials on the creds.json file.
+The gspread library was imported to make use of the Credentials class and to enable interaction with Google sheet API credentials on the creds.json file.

 *   [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/)